carbon-language/carbon-lang/clang/docs/SanitizerSpecialCaseList.rst

     a[10] = 1;
   }
   int main() { bad_foo(); }
-  $ cat blacklist.txt
+  $ cat ignorelist.txt
   # Ignore reports from bad_foo function.
   fun:bad_foo
   $ clang -fsanitize=address foo.c ; ./a.out
   # AddressSanitizer prints an error report.
-  $ clang -fsanitize=address -fsanitize-blacklist=blacklist.txt foo.c ; ./a.out
+  $ clang -fsanitize=address -fsanitize-ignorelist=ignorelist.txt foo.c ; ./a.out
   # No error report here.

 Format
 ======

-Blacklists consist of entries, optionally grouped into sections.
+Ignorelists consist of entries, optionally grouped into sections.
 Empty lines and lines starting with "#" are ignored.

 Section names are regular expressions written in square brackets that denote which sanitizer the following entries apply to.
 For example, ``[address]``